venoajie/my-ai-assistant/PROJECT_BLUEPRINT.md

     -   **Manual Override:** The `--context` CLI flag overrides any automatically selected plugin.

 ### 5.2.
 The RAG Pipeline (Dynamic Knowledge)
 This system provides the assistant with deep, codebase-aware knowledge by dynamically retrieving the most relevant information from a project-specific knowledge base.
-It is designed for flexibility in multi-environment teams.
+It is designed for a robust, automated, and scalable team environment.

--   **Architecture:** The system supports both a local, file-based vector database and a client-server model.
-This allows a single, powerful machine to perform indexing while lightweight clients (e.g., developer laptops) can query the central index remotely.
-Configuration is managed via `config.py` and `.ai_config.yml`.
+-   **Architecture:** The system uses a **CI/CD-driven, cloud-cached model**.
+A central, automated process builds the knowledge base, which is then distributed to lightweight clients via cloud object storage.
+This decouples the resource-intensive indexing process from the day-to-day client usage.
--   **Indexing (Server/Indexer Role):** The `ai-index` command scans the project, chunks source code, and stores embeddings in a local vector database (`.ai_rag_index/`).
-This machine can then run the ChromaDB server to expose the index to clients.
+-   **Indexing (CI/CD via GitHub Actions):** The `ai-index` command is executed within a CI/CD pipeline (e.g., GitHub Actions) upon every code push.
+It scans the project, chunks source code, and creates a branch-specific vector database.
+This index is then packaged and uploaded to a shared cloud object store (e.g., OCI Object Storage).
--   **Retrieval (Client Role):** The built-in `RAGContextPlugin` is activated automatically when a RAG index is available (either locally or via server configuration).
-It embeds the user's query, searches the vector database, and retrieves the most semantically similar chunks of code or documentation.
+-   **Retrieval (Client-Side Smart Caching):** The built-in `RAGContextPlugin` is activated automatically.
+On first run, or when its local cache is expired, it automatically downloads the latest index for the current branch from the cloud.
+Subsequent runs use the local cache for speed.
--   **Injection:** The retrieved chunks are automatically injected into the prompt, providing the AI with highly relevant, on-the-fly context.
+-   **Injection:** The retrieved code chunks are automatically injected into the prompt, providing the AI with highly relevant, on-the-fly context.
--   **Curation:** The knowledge base can be precisely controlled by adding file and directory patterns to a project-local `.aiignore` file.
+-   **Curation:** The knowledge base can be precisely controlled by adding file and directory patterns to a project-local `.aiignore` file, which is respected by the CI/CD indexing process.

 ---